lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 In (*Endpoint U*), the U interpolation axis is labeled as "\ ``U`` " and the V interpolation axis is labeled as "\ ``V`` ".
-The ``U`` 's interpolation axis has been set to :guilabel:`Endpoint` and as such the surface now extends to the outer edges from "\ ``E1`` " to "\ ``E2`` " along the ``U`` interpolation axis.
+The ``U`` 's interpolation axis has been set to *Endpoint* and as such the surface now extends to the outer edges from "\ ``E1`` " to "\ ``E2`` " along the ``U`` interpolation axis.

-To cause the surface to extend to all edges you would set the ``V`` 's axis to :guilabel:`Endpoint` as well.
+To cause the surface to extend to all edges you would set the ``V`` 's axis to *Endpoint* as well.

 Order
 =====

 One more time, this property is the same as with :doc:`NURBS Curves </modeling/curves#order>`;
 it specifies how much the control points are taken into account for calculating the curve of the surface shape.
-For high :guilabel:`Orders`, (*1*), the surface pulls away from the control points, creating a smoother surface - assuming that the
+For high *Orders*, (*1*), the surface pulls away from the control points, creating a smoother surface - assuming that the
 FIXME(TODO: Internal Link;
 [[#Surface Resolution|resolution]]
 ) is high enough.
-For lowest :guilabel:`Orders`, (*2*), the surface follows the control points, creating a surface that tends to follow the grid cage.
+For lowest *Orders*, (*2*), the surface follows the control points, creating a surface that tends to follow the grid cage.